CRS Automotive Stoney Creek Hamilton auto shop Google reviews Over 600 GOOGLE REVIEWS

 It’s not so uncommon for your car to die on you when you are visiting a town for the first time in your life and have absolutely no idea where to go and with whom to leave your baby.
 Well, have no fear, CRS Automotive will be YOUR trusted mechanic, too!

 CRS Automotive is a family owned and operated business serving the Hamilton area for over 18 years.
 The CRS Automotive service team has extensive automotive shop management experience and specialized vehicle service training that allows us to better communicate and understand your needs.
-For 15 years our motto has been Quality, Value, and Service and we continue to strive for excellence in each of those areas.
+We believe in Quality, Value, and Service and we continue to strive for excellence in each of those areas.

 Here is what we can help you with: